-The second way is to list your card for a trade.
+The second way is to list your card for trade.
 You’ll determine which alternate gift card you want to trade for.
 Once you find someone who is willing to trade, you mail in your gift card, then wait 48 hours to receive the alternate gift card from the other party.

 Like the other sites listed here, CardCash enables you to list your unwanted gift cards for sale, to receive as much as 92% of the remaining value of the card.
-They also enable you to trade your gift cards, which they claim will result in 11% more to you.
+They also enable you to trade your gift cards, which they claim will result in 11% more for you.

 6. ABC Gift Cards